riccardoferrara/archivio/wp-content/plugins/woo-variation-swatches/README.txt

 👉 Work on Variable Product Quick View Popup

 With the help of the WooCommerce Attribute Swatches plugin, you can show swatches on the product details page and archive page.
-In addition,, you can provide shoppers with a “quick view” of the product.
+In addition, you can provide shoppers with a “quick view” of the product.

 👉 Compatible with popular WooCommerce Themes